pulibrary/figgy/docs/technical/incident_scenarios/tigerdata_freeze.md

 Our response will depend on how long the event has been ongoing.
 At each trigger, do the appropriate actions.

-### < 1 Hour
+### Immediately

+Notify the Research Computing team at `tigerdata@princeton.edu` so that a ticket gets created in their system.
+Include troubleshooting command/s run, which machine/s we have investigated, and fstab entries (if relied upon by the commands).

-No response necessary - the Research Computing team has been notified by the alert, and they'll likely restart the node.
+The Research Computing will likely restart the node.
 The impact to patrons will be minimal, and no data should be lost in the interim.

 ### 1 - 3 hours